 Martindale-Hubbell is the oldest nationally recognized legal reference company in the country that rates attorneys and law firms.
 The highest rating of “AV” signifies that a lawyer has reached the height of professional excellence and is recognized for the highest levels of skill and integrity by the bench and bar.
 Victor Rotolo and The Rotolo Law Firm have achieved the rating of “AV,” and are honored to be members of Martindale–Hubbell's Bar Register of Pre–Eminent Lawyers.
 The firm takes enormous pride in making every client its most important client.

-Victor A. Rotolo has been named by New Jersey Super Lawyers as one of the top attorneys in New Jersey for 2013, which marks the eighth consecutive year of selection for Victor.
+Victor A. Rotolo has been named by New Jersey Super Lawyers as one of the top attorneys in New Jersey for 2014, which marks the ninth consecutive year of selection for Victor.
 Each year no more than five percent of the lawyers in New Jersey receive this honor.

 Victor A. Rotolo is certified by the Supreme Court of New Jersey as a Civil Trial Attorney.
 Only two percent of all NJ lawyers are certified by the Supreme Court in NJ as a Civil Trial Attorney.
 With over 80 years of combined experience, nobody works harder or smarter than the five–attorney law team at The Rotolo Law Firm.